Canadian Inter-Company Arbitration Agreement

 - decision or reward

-- brief statement of the basis of the findings, such as lack of proof, degree of negligence of the respective parties, other controlling principles of law at the discretion of the arbitration panel
+- brief statement of the basis of the findings, such as lack of proof, degree of negligence of the respective parties, other controlling principles of law at the discretion of the Arbitration Panel

-- signature of panel chair.
+- signature of the Arbitration Chair.